skellis46/slipbox/two women dancing.md

 ...
 She suggests that what makes dances public "is as much about exposure to onsite spectators (who may not actually be the target audience) as it is about dancing in venues that are available and accessible to the general public."[@bench-2020-perpetual p.64] These kinds of dances in public use the digital commons to circulate and provide audiences.[@bench-2020-perpetual] Need to critique digital commons?
 Bench's digital commons are distinct from these: <https://en.wikipedia.org/wiki/Digital_commons_%28economics%29>; <https://en.wikipedia.org/wiki/Digital_Commons_(Elsevier)> (plenty of issues with them: <https://www.theatlantic.com/science/archive/2016/01/elsevier-academic-publishing-petition/427059/>)

 > Whereas Burt posits the commons of contemporary dance, I employ Michael Hardt and Antonio Negri’s language of the common to distinguish my usage from a default understanding of the commons as a shared resource.[p.5]

 > Even though Happy circulates within a commercial economy, it simultaneously activates (and is amplified by) an internet gift economy, where digital platforms cultivate and capture the circulation of intangible commodities such as the embodied objects of gesture and movement.[p.171]

 - commodities might be intangible, but that is forgetting the real economy going on here.
 It's like watching two fish fight over a piece of bread in a pond that is being poisoned by a landowner for their private good. this isn't quite right.
 It's more that the fish are producing something that is shared around the pond, but how the pond is constructed shapes how they move, and is poisoning them??
 I'm suggesting we must zoom out.
-That, to squeeze too much out of my metaphor, the bread (the gestures) are inconsequently, and how it is made and squabbled over is a level of dialogue too low.
+That, to squeeze too much out of my metaphor, the bread (the gestures) are inconsequential, and how it is made and squabbled over is a level of dialogue too low.

 > In their book Commonwealth, Hardt and Negri note the inadequacy of the commons as both precedent and metaphor for contemporary reinvestments in a cultural commons.
 They write instead of the common, of which they posit two main types: the “natural” common of limited resources, such as land, air, and water, and the “artificial” common “that resides in languages, images, knowledges, affects, codes, habits, and practices” as well as gestures.8 They define the common as “those results of social production that are necessary for social interaction and further production.”9 Ideas, customs, and practices that are collectively generated and make it possible to live together are exemplars of the artificial common.[@bench-2020-perpetual p.5]

 > In approaching dance as common, it is necessary to continuously examine how the common repackages ideologies of freedom and universal access in the project of proliferating and circulating movement, while simultaneously acknowledging how dancing can craft a sense of mutual belonging through the sharing of movements and gestures.[@bench-2020-perpetual p.8]

-- above is getting at HB's ambivalence (or the paradox)

-> I similarly find that digital media, especially the space of the internet, offer contemporary performative commons in which individuals both perform and contest their belonging through practices such as dance.[p.8]
+In the book, Bench expresses a delicate ambivalence in describing the digital commons in contemporary dance.
+She articulates the ideologies at play in how dance snowballs and circulates, while acknowledging that individuals generate belonging and community through digital circulations of movement.

 > Employing the lens of the common allows me to approach the ways dancers corporeally and rhetorically configure dance within digital cultural practices.
 What can dance, movement, and gesture afford—and what conflicts arise—when they are perceived as common or utilized to enact a common?
 How, why, and for whom are assertions of dance as common meaningful in digital contexts?[p.9]